mahad-a/LED-Control-and-Timer-Interrupt/README.md

 ## Notes

-- Ensure to refer to the appropriate reference manuals and lecture slides for detailed configuration of interrupts and timers.
+- Ensure to refer to the MSP432P401R datasheet and user manual for detailed configuration of interrupts and timers.
 - Test the system thoroughly to validate correct behavior in all modes.